-Chicago stabbing death: One donation, two suspects at large, lots of mystery
+Northwestern professor, Oxford employee arrested in fatal stabbing

 Story highlights

-Chicago (CNN)On a warm, rain-free day last week, a man walked into the public library of Lake Geneva, a Wisconsin resort city about an hour's drive from Chicago.

-He wanted to make a $1,000 cash donation in the name of Trenton Cornell-Duranleau.
+Chicago (CNN)A Northwestern professor and an Oxford University employee were arrested Friday after a national manhunt following the stabbing death of a Chicago cosmetologist.

+Wyndham Lathem and Andrew Warren were captured Friday in Oakland, California, by US marshals.
+Their arrests put an end to the manhunt in connection with the death of Trenton Cornell-Duranleau.

-The donor, Lake Geneva police said Friday, is one of two suspects wanted in the stabbing death of Cornell-Duranleau, 26, who was found dead from multiple stab wounds in Chicago on the same day of the donation.
+Cornell-Duranleau, 26, was found dead from multiple stab wounds in Lathem's Chicago apartment on July 27.

-The cosmetologist was discovered July 27 in the apartment belonging to Northwestern University associate professor Wyndham Lathem, authorities said.

-Cornell-Duranleau's death has triggered a national manhunt for two men who work for prestigious universities and a host of questions about what exactly happened.

-On Wednesday, Chicago police issued first-degree murder arrest warrants for Lathem, 42, associate professor of microbiology and immunology at Northwestern, and Andrew Warren, 56, who works for Oxford University in the UK.
+Lathem, 42, is an associate professor of microbiology and immunology at Northwestern and Warren, 56, works for Oxford University in England.

+Prior to the arrests, Lathem had sent a video to his friends and family in which he talks about the biggest mistake of his life, a high-level source at the Chicago Police Department told CNN on Friday.

+CNN has not seen the video and police are not releasing it, but Chicago Police spokesman Anthony Guglielmi characterized it as Professor Wyndham Lathem "apologizing for his involvement in the murder of Trenton Cornell-(Duranleau)."

+On Wednesday, Chicago police issued first-degree murder arrest warrants for Lathem and Warren.

-Chicago police have been tight-lipped about many details.
+Chicago police were tight-lipped about many details.
 They said they could not elaborate on any possible relationship between the victim and the two suspects.

-A high-ranking police official on Thursday told CNN that responding officers found a horrific scene in Lathem's River North apartment: A man had been stabbed several times.
+A high-ranking police official on Thursday told CNN that responding officers found a horrific scene in Lathem's River North apartment.

 "The victim was savagely murdered," the official said.
 Frankly, he was "mutilated."